Finley (band): Gruppo Randa: Finley's independent label - Fuoco e fiamme and Sempre solo noi (2012)

-2012 is a year of revolution for Finley: first of all, with the entrance of the new bass player Ivan, they are back to their original lineup asset.
-He actively contributes to the growth and evolution of Finley music.
-The band's now ready for a very important and delicate phase of its career.
+2012 marked a period of change for Finley.
+The band returned to its original lineup with the addition of bassist Ivan, who contributed to the growth and evolution of the group's music.
+The band entered a significant phase in its career.

 At this point the special partnership with Claudio Cecchetto and EMI ends up: Finley decided to drastically change direction and, with their manager Omar Pedretti, try themselves out founding their own independent label: Gruppo randa.
 The fact of the matter is that the guys don't believe anymore in the traditional model of work proper of the big major labels.
 Finley wanted a more dynamic and fast structure under their own control.

 On 29 May 2012 the band released “Fuoco e fiamme”, the fourth studio album, which is the first published under Gruppo Randa records.
 The album, with the first single “Fuego”, debuts at the first place in the independent Italian chart and at the sixth in the FIMI/Nielsen chart.
 This record is characterized by a radical changing comparing to the past works.
 The new sound thanks to Ivan and Guido Style appears completely refreshed and revolutionized.

 “Fuoco e fiamme” is made by thirteen rock, powerful songs.
 The album presents the fire as symbol of recognition, passion and friendship inside all the lyrics and in the graphics too.
 Once again the band cooperated with Edoardo Bennato who, thanks to his voice and harp, made the single "Il meglio arriverà", one of the more precious songs of the band.
 To this day this single is the one with the highest number of radio broadcasting in Finley history.

 In August, Finley published the single "Olympia (the sound of my nation)", a song dedicated to the 2012 Olympic Games, which is chosen by the Italian Boxing Team as its official soundtrack.
 The video is shot with the participation of some boxing stars: the bronze medal winner Vincenzo Mangiacapre and other olympic contendent like Domenico Valentino, Vincenzo Picardi, Vittorio Parrinello and Manuel Cappai.
 In September, a new sport talk show called "Undici" starts on the Italian TV Mediaset.
 The homonymous song written by Finley becomes the theme song of this program.

 On 9 November 2012 Fuoco e fiamme tour starts from Rome and on 4 December 2012 they release "Sempre solo noi".